jrdalino/aws-blockchain-templates-ethereum-solidity/README.md

 Follow the steps below to download, install and run this project.

-## Part 1: Overview of Blockchains and Ethereum
+## Part 1: Overview of Blockchain and Ethereum
 Slides can be found here https://github.com/jrdalino/lease/raw/master/deploying-a-dapp-aws-blockchain-templates.pdf

 ## Part 2: Dependencies